How do I get and keep a good credit score?

 Pay your loans on time, every time

-One way to make sure your payments are on time is to set up automatic payments, or set up electronic reminders.
+Some helpful ways to make sure your payments are on time are to set up automatic payments or electronic reminders.
 If you’ve missed payments, get current and stay current.
+Most credit scores consider repayment history as the number one factor for building a strong credit score.

 Don’t get close to your credit limit

 Credit scoring models look at how close you are to being “maxed out,” so try to keep your balances low compared to your total credit limit.
 If you close some credit card accounts and put most or all of your credit card balances onto one card, it may hurt your credit score if this means that you are using a high percentage of your total credit limit.
 Experts advise keeping your use of credit at no more than 30 percent of your total credit limit.
-You don’t need to revolve on credit cards to get a good score.
-Paying off the balance each month helps get you the best scores.
+You don’t need to carry a balance on credit cards to get a good score.
+In fact, you don’t need outstanding debt at all.
+Paying off the balance in full each month helps get you the best scores and keeps your interest costs as low as possible.

 A long credit history will help your score

-Credit scores are based on experience over time.
-The more experience your credit report shows with paying your loans on time, the more information there is to determine whether you are a good credit recipient.
+Credit scores are based largely on how you manage credit accounts over time.
+The more experience your credit report shows with paying your loans on time as agreed with your lenders, the more information there is to determine that you are a good credit recipient.

 Only apply for credit that you need

 Credit scoring formulas look at your recent credit activity as a signal of your need for credit.
-If you apply for a lot of credit over a short period of time, it may appear to lenders that your economic circumstances have changed negatively.
+If you apply for a lot of credit over a short period of time, it may appear to lenders that you are dealing with financial setbacks.

 Fact-check your credit reports